 Pouring a pint in 4 easy steps

-With enough practice you are guaranteed to tap the perfect glass of beer.
+With enough practice you are guaranteed to tap the perfect beer.
 When it comes to draughting beer, you need to think about the temperature, the glass, the angle and the pouring.
 It is important to remember that different beers have different characteristics, this means there is variation in the recommended temperature and beer glass you should use.

 How to pour a pint of lager

 You can use these steps as a guideline for any beer but they are specifically designed for tapping lager.
 Please read our other articles for more specific beer treatment.

 Before doing anything, we need to ensure the beer is at optimum drinking temperature.
 This is of course, dependent on the beer*.
 The clever design of The SUB will make sure your beer is at correct serving conditions for the kegs.
 The SUB cools the beer to 2ºC, so that you drink the beer between 4ºC and 6ºC.

 When it is correctly chilled the light on the device will turn green.
 If you wish to accelerate the process, you can chill your SUB Kegs pre-loading into the draught system.

 *This is specific to The SUB.
 For more information, read our article all about serving temperatures.